-If you’re eyeing to tick off Ireland’s second largest city in your list, here are the best things to do and see in Cork City.
+If you’re eyeing to tick off Ireland’s second-largest city on your list, here are the best things to do and see in Cork City.

 - 15 Things To Do In Cork Ireland

-- 1. Fancy the 16th-century art in the Crawford Art Gallery
+- 1. Fancy the 16th-century art in the Crawford Art Gallery, Cork

-- 2. Take a stroll along MacCurtain Street
+- 2. Take a stroll along MacCurtain Street, Cork

 - 3. Revisit the city’s history in Cork Public Museum